 Even though there are multiple factors about the type of car you drive that can affect insurance costs, other variables also affect insurance costs.
 Insurance companies also use personal and household information, which can greatly affect the premium you have to pay to insure your vehicle:

 - Driving record (yours and other household drivers)

 - How many miles you drive per year

 - Marital status

-Because of this, your vehicle alone won’t be enough to give you a complete view of possible rates.
-Getting rates from a variety of providers will give you the most information.
+Because of this, your vehicle alone will not be enough to give you a complete view of possible rates.
+Getting rates from a variety of providers will give you accurate rates to compare.

 How can you save money on Subaru Outback car insurance?

 Though rates for a Subaru Outback are generally below the national average, there are other ways you can save money on your car insurance:

 - Choosing coverage: If you have a high-value vehicle or just bought a new Subaru Outback, it may be worth paying the extra money for full coverage auto insurance.
 Liability-only coverage is generally recommended for low-value cars or people who can self-insure if the vehicle is wrecked or totaled.